List of 40 Famous Forests in India to visit

 Orang National Park entrance

-Where is Orang National Park Located
+Where is the Orang National Park Located

 Orang National Park in Assam covers an area of 78.81 sq km.
 It’s in the Darrang and Sonitpur districts of Assam.

-How to reach Orang National Park
+How to reach the Orang National Park

 The nearest airport is at Tezpur, 60 km away, and Saloni Railway Station is the closest at 55 km.
 Orang National Park is 140 km away from the state capital, Guwahati.